audunhalland/audunhalland.github.io/content/blog/testability-reimagining-oop-design-patterns-in-rust.md

 This implementation contains no code that actually depends on `Application`.
 It just calls the generic function `a`.
 The only reason `Application` is used here is that we need something to dispatch from in the first place.
-We should _generalize_ these implementations, should they can live in upstream crates!
+We should _generalize_ these implementations, so they can live in upstream crates!

 In order to be able to mock our trait _and_ use its real implementation, `A` must be implemented for two distinct types.
 Implementing it specifically for a mock type and generally for every other type would be disallowed by Rust coherence rules.